What is the BackPack Program?

-Since it’s inception in 2007 at our regional food bank, their BackPack Program has expanded to over 90 schools in 14 counties and is now serving over 2,600 children per week.
-More than 40,000 backpacks were sent home throughout the 2015-16 school year.
+Since it’s inception in 2007 at our regional food bank, their BackPack Program has expanded to over 220 schools in 20 counties.
+Over 186,000 bags were distributed during the 2017-2018 school year, the equivalent of 1.1 million meals.

 BackPack menus each week include:

 ~ 2 breakfast items (cereal,oatmeal,granola bars)

 ~ 3 entrees (mac & cheese, tuna fish, peanut butter and jelly, soup, canned pasta)

 ~ 2 100% juice boxes